z-mojomoji/sourcerer-app/README.md

 ========
 * Build profile automatically with a single click
 * Support of 100 languages (even exotic like COBOL)
-* More than 1000 libraries usage detection with per-line statistics
+* More than [1000 libraries](https://github.com/sourcerer-io/awesome-libraries) usage detection with per-line statistics
 * Visual repsentation of your developing experience
-* *Finally!* Summary of all repositories you've contributed too
+* *Finally!* Summary of all repositories you've contributed too :tada:
 * Discover interesting facts about yourself
 * News that is relevant to your code